HVAC Trade Schools in Billings, Montana (MT)

 • Universal – for servicing all types of equipment

-Descriptions of each level and knowledge needed for each exam are available on the EPA website.
+Descriptions of each level and the knowledge needed for each exam are available on the EPA website.

 Technicians can obtain their Section 608 certifications, as well as other certifications that can increase their employability, via industry organizations that provide the necessary training.
 These include, but are not limited to: